aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/cells-helper/names-and-indices/_index.md

 {{% /alert %}}

-The following sample code illustrates how to use CellsHelper.CellIndexToName to access the a cell's name given a known row and column index.
+The following sample code illustrates how to use CellsHelper.CellIndexToName to access the cell's name given a known row and column index.
 The code generates the following output.